 The Galaxy S20 FE has three camera sensors in the back: a 12MP standard camera, a 12MP wide-angle camera, and an 8MP telephoto camera.
 You also get a 32MP front-facing camera.
 In our review, the cameras took solid shots from both the front and the back, and the video clips, while limited to 4K at 60fps, are good for everyday use.

 Because it’s made by Google, the Pixel 5 will come with the new Android 11 OS out of the box.
-The Galaxy S20 FE will ship with Android 10, and there’s no word on when it might get the Android 11 update.
-Both phones are also promised to get at least three major Android OS software updates.
+The Galaxy S20 FE began shipping with Android 10, and received its Android 11 update in early 2021.
+Both phones are also promised to receive at least three major Android OS software updates.

 - Google Pixel 5 — $699/£599/€629